Hours of Operation

 - $10.50 – unaltered

 Any person 16 years or older must obtain a fishing license.
 A New York State driver’s license is needed to prove residency.
-Licenses are valid from October 1 through September 30.
+Licenses are valid for one year.

 License year – October 1 through September 30